-Members are billed at the beginning of the month for the following services.
-These billings in advance of services are included in accounts receivable and unearned revenue and are recognized as revenue at the beginning of the month.
-Unearned revenue at April 30, 2018 was \$992,912.
+Members are billed at the beginning of the month for the following month's services.
+These billings in advance of services are included in unearned revenue and are recognized as revenue at the beginning of the month.
+Unearned revenue at April 30, 2020 was \$985,332.